SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 ## OPC UA Server

-The OPC UA Server functionality and configuration is described at the [OPC UA Configuration page](../common/opcua.md).
+The OPC UA Server functionality and configuration are described in the [OPC UA Configuration page](../common/opcua.md).

 ## Licenses